nuvla/documentation/docs/docs/dave/quick/nuvla-deployment.md

 While for [production deployment](/docs/dave/prod/nuvla-prod) we recommend to split the stateful and stateless services, for this quick deployment, we will deploy all services together on a single node.

+This installation assumes that you will only use the `super` user.
+If you want to invite or create other users from this setup, you will need to configure SMTP.
+[Here are the instructions](/docs/dave/prod/nuvla-deployment#smtp-configuration).

 ## Prerequisites

 We recommend deploying Nuvla on a Docker Swarm cluster (CaaS).
 If you don't have one yet, just [follow these simple instructions](/docs/dave/quick/caas-deployment) to setup your own.
 If you are on MacOS, simply install the [Mac distribution](https://docs.docker.com/docker-for-mac/install/) and you should be good to go.